kawaiiDango/pano-scrobbler/privacy-policy.md

 - Non-Personal Information

 The app sends non-personal information such as titles of music playing on the device and other music metadata, to the previously mentioned music tracking services of your choice.
-To fetch additional metadata while scrobbling Spotify and to fetch images of artists, the app uses the Spotify API.
-To fetch additional metadata while scrobbling Apple Music, the app uses the iTunes API.
-To fetch additional metadata while scrobbling Deezer, the app uses the Deezer API.
+To fetch images of artists and albums, the name of the artist and album is sent to Spotify.
+To fetch the missing metadata while scrobbling Deezer on Windows, the app uses the Deezer API.
 If you are using the version downloaded from Google Play and automatic error reporting is enabled, an anonymous, resettable device identifier is sent to Firebase Crashlytics.
 If you are using the non-Google Play version and have entered the unlock key, a truncated hash of a device identifier as